weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 # AssertionExtensions.Should method (18 of 26)

-Returns an [`OffsetDateAssertions`](../OffsetDateAssertions.md) object that can be used to assert an OffsetDate.
+Returns an [`OffsetDateAssertions`](../OffsetDateAssertions.md) object that can be used to assert a OffsetDate.

 ```csharp
 public static OffsetDateAssertions Should(this OffsetDate offsetDate)